jm/go-semver/README.md

     semver.FromString("1.9.0-beta1")
     // and so on...

+If the version parse fails it then the library will call panic().
+If you prefer to simply return the error as the second argument then use:

+    semver.New("1.2.3")
+    semver.New("1.9.0-beta")

+The New function will return (*Version, error).

 This gives you a `Version` struct that you can then interact with and compare:

     v1 = semver.FromString("1.2.3")